The Power of Water

 Adding organic lemon juice or apple cider vinegar to your water, especially a glass of warm water first thing, will aid in digestion and break up mucous in the body; freeing up the lymphatic system and boosting your immune response.

-Fill up two or three water bottles in the morning and place them in different areas where you spend time.
+Fill up two or three water bottles (non-plastic / toxic free) in the morning and place them in different areas where you spend time.
 That water will be waiting and ready for you on your office desk or when you walk into the kitchen.
 Make it a point to take a drink each time you enter that space.

 Always keep a filled water bottle in the car.
 Whether it’s your commute, carpooling, or running errands, this can be an easy way to slip in some extra hydration.